trimstray/the-book-of-secret-knowledge/README.md

 <p align="center">"<i>Knowledge is powerful, be careful how you use it!</i>"</p>

-<h4 align="center">A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.</h4>
+<h4 align="center">A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools, and more.</h4>

 <br>